 Akan is a Central Tano Language(a sub-branch of Niger-Congo Language Family), which is the mother tongue of Akan people in Ghana.
 Around 80% people in Ghana could use the language of Akan as the first or second language.

-Twi is a dialect of Akan, the principle language of Ghana.
+Twi is, one of the three dialects of Akan, and also the principle language of Ghana.
 About 10 million people speak Akan worldwide, most of whom live in the Ashanti Region.
 Akan is also spoken in Côte-d'Ivoire.
 The Ashanti people take great pride in their language, since it reflects not only their culture but also the history of their great nation.